 In the third game, Engineer Shepard's heavy melee move is him/her stabbing the enemy with a flaming omni-blade.

-Also, in the third game, one of the upgrades for the Combat Drone power (possessed by Engineer Shepard and Tali) gives it a flamethrower.
+Also, in the third game, one of the upgrades for the Sentry Turret power (possessed by Engineer Shepard) gives it a flamethrower.

-The "Devil's Kiss" vigor of Bio Shock Infinite lets you toss a fireball out like a grenade.
+The "Devil's Kiss" vigor of Bioshock Infinite lets you toss a fireball out like a grenade.
 There are also the Firemen you fight from time to time, who carry a personality as fiery as their attacks.

 Orochi Chris (but not Chris as Orochi) used fire, too, cementing him as the New Faces Team's Kyo counterpart.